yuchenw/Flood-Index/README.md

 #### Calculate the level of two-year flood of each sub-baisn.

 We created two MATLAB scripts (`FQbl.m` and `LP3.m`) to calculate the two-year flood of the baseline scenarios.
-The level of two-year flooding is the threshold to determine if a flood event happens when calculating flood indices in the next step.
+The flow rate of two-year flooding is the threshold to determine if a flood event happens when calculating flood indices in the next step.
 For the climate sensitivity test, the baseline scenario is the condition when no temperature or precipitation change (T+0°C P+0%).
 For climate model test, the baseline scenario is the historical condition of each climate model.

 The function `FQbl` first finds the annual peak flow of each sub-basin, then applies the `LP3` function to calculates the two-year flood based on that recurrence interval.